Last update September 5, 2025 by Marvin

 With the usage of e.g. Google ML Kit, it will be difficult to get direct support from Google and there is no guarantee that the feature will be enhanced.

 The SDK also comes in different packages, tailored to the developer’s needs.
 This means that the SDK is not limited to one functionality only, but delivers several editing options such as cropping and filters besides scanning itself.
-Moreover, the Scanning SDK can be enhanced by a Data Capture SDK enabling OCR text recognition and Data Extracttion of recognized data.
+Moreover, the Scanning SDK can be enhanced by a Data Capture SDK enabling OCR text recognition and Data Extraction of recognized data.
 This also sets the Docutain Scanner SDK clearly apart from Google ML Kit, as the latter may not offer the same level of feature customization and fine-tuning.

 Some features, especially cloud-based ones, rely on Google’s ecosystem, which may be a concern for privacy or compliance in certain industries when using Google ML Kit.
 In contrast to that, the Docutain SDK runs 100% offline, locally on the device.